Foreign Tax Credit - Choosing To Take Credit or Deduction

 You must express the amounts you report on your U.S. tax return in U.S. dollars.
 If you receive all or part of your income or pay some or all of your expenses in foreign currency, you must translate the foreign currency into U.S. dollars.
 For information about converting foreign currencies to U.S. dollars refer to Foreign Currency and Currency Exchange Rates.

 However on Part II of Form 1116, you must enter the amount of foreign taxes in both the foreign currency denomination(s) and as converted into U.S. dollars.
-See Form 1116 Instructions for more information.
+See the Form 1116 Instructions for more information.